 Missing All Teeth

-If you’re missing all your teeth, you’re probably thinking traditional dentures are the only way to get your smile back.
-The good news is that there’s another option that provides more durability, permanency, and lasts longer – implant dentures.
-A full denture can be secured onto a small number of implant posts (usually between four and eight) that are strategically placed in the densest parts of the jawbone.
+If you’ve lost all of your teeth, you’re probably thinking that traditional dentures are the only way to get your complete smile back.
+The good news is that there’s another option that provides more durability, reliability, and longevity – implant dentures.
+With this solution, a full denture can be secured onto a small number of implant posts (usually between four and eight) that are strategically placed in the densest parts of the jawbone.
 As a result, your implant denture won’t slip out of place, and it can potentially last a lifetime.
 Implant dentures can be either removable or fixed in place, and during your consultation, your dental implant dentist in OKC can help you decide the option that’s best for you.

 Understanding the Cost of Dental Implants